meme ja4 fingerprint cloudflare

 Step 3: Configure Your Browser

-Set your browser to use 127.0.0.1:8080 as its HTTP/HTTPS proxy.
-Most browsers allow this in their network settings, or you can use a proxy-switching extension for convenience.
+If you used --system-proxy: Skip this step!
+Your browser is already configured.
+If you didn't use --system-proxy: Set your browser to use 127.0.0.1:8080 as its HTTP/HTTPS proxy.
+Most browsers allow this in their network settings, or you can use a proxy-switching extension for convenience

 Step 4: Authenticate